 Investing in Index Funds – How I Invest

-I began investing in index funds (exchange traded funds, or ETFs) through Vanguard but a year ago made the switch to Betterment, a robo-advisor.
-I changed because Betterment uses scientific research to optimize which ETFs you hold based on your investing objectives.
+I began investing in index funds (exchange traded funds, or ETFs) through Betterment, a robo-advisor.
+I chose because Betterment because it uses scientific research to optimize which ETFs you hold based on your investing objectives.
 Additionally, the service automatically rebalances your holdings across time as you make contributions, take withdrawals or near your investing objectives.